artoolkit/ARToolKit5/README (ARToolKit for iOS).txt

 Getting started.
 ----------------

+For full instructions on using this SDK, please refer to the online user guide at http://www.artoolkit.org/documentation/#iOS.

 The ARToolKit5.xcodeproj file contains six examples of using ARToolKit in an iOS application.
  * ARAppES1 shows only the most basic usage, which is to track the Hiro marker and draw a colorcube on the marker.